Return to the home page.

 · Paul Edward Geller, Legal Transplants in International Copyright: Some Questions of Method, UCLA Pacific Basin Law Journal, vol. 13 (1994), p.
 199

-· Paul Edward Geller, Rethinking the Berne-Plus Framework: From Conflicts of Laws to Copyright Reform, European Intellectual Property Review, vol. 31 (2009), p.
+· Paul Edward Geller, Rethinking the Berne-Plus Framework: From Conflicts of Laws to Copyright Reform, European Intellectual Property Review [EIPR], vol. 31 (2009), p.
 391

 Patent and other rights in technologies and designs